what is rhinoplasty?

 - More at ease in social situations

 - Greater ease communicating

-It is no coincidence that a rhinoplasty can provide such a wide range of emotional benefits.
+It is no coincidence that surgery can provide such a wide range of emotional benefits.

 After all, the nose is the most prominent feature of the face and, as such, can detract from other beautiful features, such as the eyes or lips, or even interfere with spoken words, if it is enlarged or misshapen.